Saudi-US

 Saudi Arabia made it worse.
 Also, the nuclear deal of Iran projected its image

-as a ‘moderate’ nation covering its abuses in Syria, Iraq and Lebanon.
+as a ‘moderate’ nation covering its abuses in Syria, Iraq, and Lebanon.

 Amid all